scipy-conference/scipy_proceedings/papers/adam_richie-halford/adam_richie-halford.rst

 executes the UDF, and sends output back to S3. :code:`Knot` then packages the CLI, along with its dependencies, into a Docker container.
 The container is uploaded into the Amazon Elastic Container Registry (ECR).
 Cloudknot's use of Docker allows it to handle non-trivial software and data dependencies (see examples below).
+This is because Docker provides a consistent and isolated environment, allowing complete control over the software dependencies of a particular application, and near-immediate deployment of these dependencies :cite:`Boettiger14`.

 Separately, :code:`Knot` uses an AWS CloudFormation template to create the AWS resources required by AWS Batch: